dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-Excel-to-analyze-Snowplow-data.md

 [[/setup-guide/images/excel/connection-16.JPG]]

-Note: we can use pull *any* cut of Snowplow data direclty into Excel in the method described above.
+Note: we can use pull *any* cut of DreamFactory data direclty into Excel in the method described above.
 For ideas of other slices of data / queries to run, see the [Analytics Cookbook] [cookbook].

 Back to [top](#top).